solo-io/workshops/istio-basics/05-control-traffic.md

 kubectl exec deploy/purchase-history-v2 -n istioinaction -c istio-proxy -- curl localhost:8080
 ```

 Awesome!
 You are getting a valid response this time, from v2!
+If you rerun the above command, you will notice a slightly different body from `purchase-history-v2` each time.

 ```
 {